 Locking yourself out of your home or car is probably one of the most annoying things on the planet.
 It is inconvenient, embarrassing, and sometimes dangerous.
 When you are already stressed out over needing a locksmith, you likely are not as attentive to detail as you normally would be when searching for a service provider.
 This can cause you to miss certain red flags and land you squarely in the middle of a locksmith scam.

 It happens a lot more often than you might think, but it doesn’t have to happen to you.
 Read on to learn how to spot a locksmith scam, how they do it, and how you can avoid it.

-The third phase commences once the locksmith reaches your location.
-Upon arrival, he will claim to encounter problems with your lock and wind up drilling it.
-Now your lock is destroyed and your bill just increased substantially.
-Once finished, he’ll claim that the job was more complex than initially anticipated and will charge up to 10 times more than your original quote.
-He’s banking on typical human reaction: pay the bill, chalk it up to lessons learned, and get on with your day with a much lighter wallet.
+Upon arrival, the locksmith contractor claims to encounter problems with your lock and wind up drilling it.
+This destroys the hardware and increases the bill substantially.
+Once finished, he’ll claim that the job was more complex than expected and will charge up to 10 times more than the original quote.

 There are some key things that are consistent with scam locksmiths that should be red flags to you.

 1. The Ad is Too Good to Be True

 Low prices are usually a good thing – but if they are too good to be true, watch out!
 Be wary if the ad offers a discounted rate for first-time customers or makes claims about being the cheapest.

 Unscrupulous locksmiths place advertisements offering super low rates to get you back into your home or car – but there’s a catch.
 Once the locksmith arrives and assesses your situation, the price escalates rapidly.